bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-04-Prometheus-k8s-Instalation.markdown

 For Linux, you can run the proxy process in the foreground using & at the end of the command and switch back to process via fg command.

-While proxy running, the dashboard will be available by [this link](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/settings?namespace=default).
+While proxy running, the dashboard is available by [this link](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/settings?namespace=default).

-After k8s is ready to use, we need to install Prometheus and Grafana.
+When k8s is ready to use, we need to install Prometheus and Grafana.
 One of the easiest ways is using helm.

 {% highlight console %}